AdamZouari/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 - Run the two containers per cluster
 - Test if it works
 - Kill one of them
-- Look if it still work
+- Look if it still works
 - Kill both and look that stop responding

 ## Load balancing: round-robin vs sticky sessions

 Not yet done

-## Mangement UI
+## Management UI

-For this part, we used Portainer, a very usefull UI for docker conatiners management.
+For this part, we used Portainer, a very useful UI for docker containers management.

 To use it, it's very simple.
 I wrote a small script to run it: